grafana/grafana/docs/sources/setup-grafana/configure-security/configure-private-datasource-connect/index.md

      - ${PDC_GATEWAY}: The URL of the private data source connect in Grafana Cloud.
 The Grafana team will give you this URL.
 The URL follows the format `grafana-private-datasource-connect-<cluster>.grafana.net`
      - ${SLUG}: The name of the stack you want to connect to your data source.
 For example, the stack `test.grafana.net` has the slug `test.`
-     - ${NAMESPACE}: The kubernetes namespace for the pdc-agent.
+     - ${NAMESPACE}: The Kubernetes namespace for the pdc-agent.

    - **Option 2:** Using SSH